thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 Using this information, create a JavaScript object that represents one instance of a `pet` entity.
 Then, create a table, like the one above, to represent the same `pet` entity.

-## How do web applications store and retrieve information?
+## How do server-side web applications store and retrieve information?

 Imagine you're building a web application for movie fanatics called Movie Junkies.
 The product development team has determined that a true movie fanatic must be able create a `movie` entity.
 After all, a user can't retrieve information that doesn't exist.
-Therefore, the server-side web application needs to handle the following RESTful HTTP request.
+Therefore, corresponding server-side web application needs to handle the following RESTful HTTP request somehow.

 ```shell
 http POST moviejunkies.com/movies title=Frozen duration=102 rated=PG genre=Animation is3D=true releasedAt='2013-11-27 00:00:00 UTC' score=7.6
 ```

-Additionally, The product development team has determined that a user must be able read `movie` entities.
-After all, a user can't create information and never take it out.
+Additionally, the product development team has determined that a true movie fanatic must also be able read a `movie` entity.
+After all, a user can't create information and never look at it again.
 Therefore, the server-side web application needs to handle the following RESTful HTTP request as well.

 ```shell
 http GET moviejunkies.com/movies/1
 ```

-Here's an diagram of a web application composed of an HTTP client sending the above HTTP requests and an HTTP server sending back HTTP responses.

-[INSERT CLIENT-SERVER DIAGRAM WITH A JSON-BASED FILE]

-The web application needs to store the information somewhere.
-The user doesn't care where or how it's stored.
-Just as long as if the web application goes down for a period of time, the information is available when the web application comes back up.
+Finally, the product development team has determined that the movie information needs to be persisted somewhere resilient.
+The user doesn't care how the information is stored, just so as he or she can create or read `movie` entities even if the web application needs to be restarted due to maintenance or unforeseen crashes.

-So far, you've learned how to store data and retrieve data from a JSON-based file.
-For the next few days you'll learn how to store and retrieve data from a database.
+So far, you've learned how a server-side web application can store and retrieve information from a JSON file.
+So based on our product's requirements and your experience working with JSON files, let's look at a diagram of a server-side web application handling the above HTTP requests and responses with a JSON file.

+[INSERT HTTP CLIENT-SERVER DIAGRAM WITH A JSON FILE]

+Let's look at another diagram, this time of a server-side web application handling the above HTTP requests and responses with relational database system.

-[INSERT CLIENT-SERVER DIAGRAM WITH A RDBMS]
+[INSERT HTTP CLIENT-SERVER DIAGRAM WITH A RDBMS]

-The point is to illustrate data in motion (data flows) vs. data at rest (data stores). data in motion is lost, data at rest is not.

-In a development environment, a database server often lives on the same machine.
-In a production environment, a database server often lives on a different machine.
+In a development environment, the server-side web application and its companion relation database system often live on the same machine.
+However, in a production environment, the two systems often live on different machines to maximum the performance of each.

 ## What's a relational database system?